AAli107/Consyl-Engine/README.md

 #### Drawing a Circle

-There are two functions to draw a circle, one which draw a circle outline and the other draw a filled circle.
-Two of those require the same values and numbers, which are the x and y coordinates, the radius and how the ASCII pixels should look like.
-It should be easy to understand this once you messed around with the functions.
+The function for drawing a circle requires the x and y coordinates, the radius and how the ASCII pixels should look like.
+It should be easy to understand this once you messed around with the functions, also you can choose whether you want the circle to be an outline or a solid circle.